thosgood/this-weeks-finds/markdown/151-200/week188.md

                    0 0 0 1 X X X 0 X X            i = 19     (19 X's)
                    0 0 0 0 0 0 0 1 X X

-Here the X\'s are arbitrary numbers.
+Here the X's are arbitrary numbers.

-The set of matrices of a given shape like this is isomorphic to F^i^, where i is the number of X\'s.
+The set of matrices of a given shape like this is isomorphic to F^i^, where i is the number of X's.
 So, each shape gives us an i-cell in our Grassmannian!
-To finish the job, we just need to think of each \"shape\" as being a Young diagram with i boxes, k rows and n-k columns.
+To finish the job, we just need to think of each "shape" as being a Young diagram with i boxes, k rows and $n$-k columns.

-And that\'s easy: we just remove the 0\'s and 1\'s from the above picture and make a Young diagram out of the X\'s:
+And that's easy: we just remove the 0's and 1's from the above picture and make a Young diagram out of the X's:

-                         X X X X X X              k = 4      (4 rows) X X X X X X            n-k = 6      (6 columns) X X X X X              i = 19     (19 boxes) X X
+                         X X X X X X              k = 4      (4 rows) X X X X X X            $n$-k = 6      (6 columns)
+                           X X X X X              i = 19     (19 boxes) X X

 Voila!

-Just for the heck of it, I\'ll work out the Schubert cell decomposition of Gr(4,2) by this technique.
-I\'ll write out the various shapes of row echelon form for matrices with 4 columns and 2 rows, and next to them the corresponding Young diagrams and the kind of i-cells we get:
+Just for the heck of it, I'll work out the Schubert cell decomposition of Gr(4,2) by this technique.
+I'll write out the various shapes of row echelon form for matrices with 4 columns and 2 rows, and next to them the corresponding Young diagrams and the kind of i-cells we get: